StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 Based on the feedback and data collected from the Pre-Post Tests, questionnaires and focus group, several conclusions can be drawn:

 1. The game is an effective learning tool and successfully introduces the basic concepts of quantum computing to university students.
-The difference between the Pre and Post test scores and the _Average Normalized Gain_ of 0.7 indicates a substantial improvement in the players' knowledge after playing the game.
+The difference between the Pre and Post test scores and the _Average Normalized Gain_ of 0.7 indicates a substantial improvement in the players\' knowledge after playing the game.
 The t-test results also indicate that the difference between the means is statistically significant.

 2. The average time it took players to complete the game - excluding the quiz - was 18 minutes.
 This is a good indication that the game is short and can be played during a university lecture (as an educational tool) or when the student has limited time.